 This debugging feature allows you to choose the function to step into while debugging.
 This functionality also works with dynamic function calls.

-Code Coverage for PHPUnit shows you how much of your code is covered with tests and marks covered and uncovered lines visually right in the editor.
-Code coverage analysis with PHPUnit is fully supported in the PhpStorm.
+Code Coverage for PHPUnit shows you how much of your code is covered with tests, marking covered and uncovered lines visually right in the editor.
+Code coverage analysis with PHPUnit is fully supported in PhpStorm.

 BDD is now possible in PhpStorm with Behat.
 Write human-readable stories that describe the behavior of your application, with installation and configuration helpers, run configuration and Behat Intellisense available.